 They are low calorie and high in protein.
 They are also filled with beneficial vitamins and minerals like iron, zinc, manganese, phosphorous and magnesium.

-We like to grab a handful and eat them as a snack, but you can also add them to yogurt parfaits, trail mix, smoothies, or anything else.
-We love including them on a cheese or charcuterie board and they are perfect for serving as a snack at holiday parties.
+We like to grab a handful of roasted pepitas and eat them as a snack, but you can also add them to yogurt parfaits, trail mix, smoothies, or anything else.
+We love including them on a cheese or charcuterie board.
+They are perfect for serving as a snack at holiday parties.
 You can even package them nicely and give as a holiday gift.

 A few of our favorite recipes featuring the roasted pepitas are below.